 I’ve found setting up a WordPress network in sub-domain mode –

 site2.example.com – works slightly better than it does in sub-directory mode.

 Sub-domain mode requires you set up wildcard aliases for your web and DNS servers.
 Setting up a wildcard alias in Apache requires a single line be added directly below the appropriate ServerName command:

-On your DNS server, you need to add a wildcard sub-domain pointing to your ip address:
+On your DNS server, add a wildcard sub-domain pointing to your IP address:

 The WordPress Codex provides further information on setting up wildcard domains for various control panels.